 22. For multicast communication, depending on configuration UEs can join the MBS Session as specified in clause 7.2.1.

-7.1.1.3 Initial MBS session configuration with PCC
+7.1.1.3 MBS Session Creation with PCC

-Figure 7.1.1.3-1: Configuration for MBS Session with PCC
+Figure 7.1.1.3-1: MBS Session Creation with PCC

 Steps 1 to 7 are optional and only applicable if TMGI is used as MBS Session ID and required to be pre-allocated.